 Your business name can influence the design of your logo, depending on the length of your name and how generic or unique it is.
 So, a good starting point is to consider how you can incorporate your name within your logo.

 If you have a generic company name, it may be better to use an icon—a symbol that relates to your industry and helps your name stand out from the crowd.
 But, if your company name is unique, then you can use a logotype (in which your name is your logo), which will give you a clean canvass to work with and let you play with different fonts, styles and colors.
+If your budget is limited, and you want to check different styles and fonts, you might want to try a logo design tool like Mojomox to create a very sleek, wordmark logo.

 Start in black and white and use simple sketches.
 It’s best to begin with very basic shapes; then, as you progress, you can start playing around with variations.